 As I mentioned, if a hedge is neutral or positive EV, you should always fully hedge out if you can.
 In the example below, the hedge is exactly breakeven, and the optimal hedge amount results in a $15,000 profit regardless of who wins (Note that if the hedge is positive EV, your optimal bet amount will result in having a larger position on the hedge winning).

-The greater the premium for hedging (the worse the EV of the hedge is), the less you will want to hedge.
+The greater the premium for hedging (the worse the EV of the hedge is), the less it makes sense to hedge the bet.
 But even more important than the expected value of the hedge is how much you stand to win, in relation to the size of your bankroll.
 In the example above, the hedge odds where you’d no longer want to hedge anything is -2470 (see below).

 But if we leave everything the same and increase the “stand to win” amount from 30% to 50% of bankroll, we see a dramatic shift in optimal hedge amount.